These crispy Puerto Rican tostones are made by smashing and frying green plantains - this recipe couldn't be simpler to make or more delicious!

 Instructions

 - Prep the plantains and oil.
-Start by peeling your plantains and cutting into 1 inch sections.
-Preheat your oil in a heavy bottomed skillet over medium heat.
+Peel your plantains and cut into 1 inch pieces.
+Preheat your oil in a heavy bottomed skillet to 350°F.

-- Fry in batches until golden brown.
-Once the oil is hot, gently add in your plantain chunks, making sure not to crown the pan too much.
-Your pan should have enough oil to almost cover the slices, so add more if needed.
-Fry the slices for 8-10 minutes, making sure to flip them until golden brown all around.
+- Fry in batches until golden.
+Once the oil is hot, gently add in your plantain pieces, making sure not to crowd the pan.
+Fry the slices for 8-10 minutes, making sure to flip them until golden all around.

 - Cool and gently smash the slices.
 Remove the slices and cool on a paper towel lined plate.
-Once the slices are cool, use a plate to smash the slices until they flatten just slightly.
-Make sure to not smash them too thin or they will break apart on the second fry.
+Once the slices are cool, use a plate or glass to smash the slices until they flatten.

-- Soak the tostones.
-In a large bowl combine the water, lime juice, salt and adobo seasoning (optional).
+- Optional: Soak the tostones.* In a large bowl combine the water, lime juice, salt and adobo seasoning.
 Gently add in the fried plantains and soak for 4-5 minutes before draining the water and patting dry with paper towels.

-- Fry again until golden brown and crispy.
+- Fry again until golden and crispy.
 Bring the oil back to high heat and add the smashed plantains back to the oil, frying for another 5 minutes or until crispy.
-Top with a sprinkle of salt and a squeeze of lime juice and enjoy!
+Top with a sprinkle of salt and enjoy!

 I will make totones for the next gathering I love totones